 Bautis Financial: (862) 205-5000

-Welcome to the Agent of Wealth Podcast.
+Welcome back to the Agent of Wealth Podcast, this is your host Marc Bautis.
 On today’s show we are going to talk about an investment strategy called direct indexing.
 The financial industry is never lacking in new innovation with products and strategies.
 Some of them are absurd and should quickly be dismissed, but some have some merit to them.

 Before I go into the details of direct indexing we’re going to take a walk down memory lane and look at some of the trends in investing.